Multi-Geo Capabilities in Exchange Online

 For more information about creating new user accounts and finding LicenseAssignment values in Azure AD PowerShell, see Create user accounts with Office 365 PowerShell and View licenses and services with Office 365 PowerShell.

-If you are using Exchange PowerShell to enable a mailbox and need the mailbox to be created directly in the Geo that's specified in PreferredDataLocation, you need to use an Exchange Online cmdlet such as Enable-Mailbox or New-Mailbox directly against the cloud service.
+Note: If you are using Exchange Online PowerShell to enable a mailbox and need the mailbox to be created directly in the Geo that's specified in PreferredDataLocation, you need to use an Exchange Online cmdlet such as Enable-Mailbox or New-Mailbox directly against the cloud service.
 If you use the Enable-RemoteMailbox on-premises Exchange cmdlet, the mailbox will be created in the default Geo.

 Onboard existing on-premises mailboxes in a specific Geo